suitcss/suit/doc/utilities.md

 have.

-If a utility needs to apply styles to a descendant element, that element should be targetted using a class that is made from the full utility name, followed by a hyphen and a camel case descendant name:
+If a utility needs to apply styles to a descendant element, that element should be targeted using a class that is made from the full utility name, followed by a hyphen and a camel case descendant name:

 ```html